SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 Although some broadcast tokens give different chatlogs before and after meeting Five Pebbles, they are not considered two separate checks.

+The `Misc2` pearl in Subterranean, though it appears on the interactive map, is not unique and is not a check.

 ## Echoes
 Visiting an echo is a check, and the karma cap increases they would normally give are placed in the item pool.
 By default, echo apperance follows the same rules as the unrandomized game: